google/blue-green-deployment-controller/README.md

 # Blue-Green Deployment controller

+**WARNING: Please refer to kubebuilder branch for newest codes.
+This branch will be deleted in future.**

 **This is not an official Google product**

 This repository implements a simple blue-green deployment controller using a CustomResourceDefinition (CRD).
 The controller maintains 2 ReplicaSets (blue and green) all the time, alternating between the colors for new rollouts.